suryadheeshjith/Image-captioning/README.md

 ./get_datasets.sh
 ```

-<sub><sup>If this does not work and you are interested in running the code yourself with the same data, contact me for a drive link which has all the relevant data.</sup></sub>
+If this does not work and you are interested in running the code yourself with the same data, contact me for a drive link which has all the relevant data.

-#### Running

-Running the code:
+#### Running the code

+1. Clone the repository

+2. Install the requirements at Data/requirements.txt

     ```
+    pip install -r requirements.txt
+    ```

+3. Train and sample!

+```
 cd Code
 python3 main.py
 ```

+RNN runs by default with 100 training samples.
+You can change these by passing arguments.

 Optional arguments:

-  -h, --help            show this help message and exit
-  -m MODEL, --model MODEL
-                        Model. rnn or lstm.
+  MODEL : -m, --model : rnn or lstm.
 Default = rnn

-  -d TRAIN_DATA, --data TRAIN_DATA
-                        Maximum training data.
+  TRAIN_DATA : -d --data : Maximum training data.
 Default = 100

-For example to run the LSTM with 500 training images,
+For example, to run LSTM with 500 training images,

 ```
 cd Code
 python3 main.py -m lstm -d 500
 ```

+Thanks to Justin Johnson, Fei-Fei Li and Serena Yeung from the Stanford University course CS231N for the easy handling of data.

+Do check out their course CS231N [here](http://cs231n.stanford.edu/2019/)